 My Six Year Old Was Called Gay

 He went on a weekend trip with an unnamed family member to visit an amusement park.
 The night before he excitedly asked me to paint his fingernails blue, to match his bathing suit.
-I often paint his nails as a reward after an exceptional outing or a good school day, but this was the first time we used the new blue nail polish.
+I often paint his nails as a reward for an exceptional outing or a good school day, but this was the first time we used the new blue nail polish.

 The next morning the family member arrived to pick him up.
 He walked in and the first thing he said was “Why are your nails blue?” and my son stared at him.
-I said “To match his bathing suit.”
+I said, “To match his bathing suit.”

-I grew anxious that a meltdown would come.
-I reassured him that his nails were awesome and that anyone could wear nail polish.
+I grew anxious that he was going to have a meltdown but I reassured him that his nails were awesome and that anyone could wear nail polish.
 I was attempting to be diplomatic and avoid confrontation in front of him which would only aggravate the situation.

 And Then He Was Called an Embarrassment

 He came in the door late and ran to hug me.
-I snuggled up on the couch and noticed he had no nail polish on at all.
+We snuggled up on the couch and I noticed he had no nail polish on at all.
 I said “Where’s your nail polish?” and my son told me “I had to take it off or I wasn’t allowed to go”.

 Does it mean he is gay?
-I don’t know, nor do I care because he is my son and I love him and sexual orientation has no affect on my opinion of any human let alone my own child.
+No, and if it did, I wouldn’t care because he is my son and I love him and sexual orientation has no effect on my opinion of any human let alone my own child.

 I am appalled at how he was treated and made fun of, and now I am trying to repair the damage.
 I offered to repaint his nails last night and he was hesitant at first, worried he would be in trouble for having them done.
-But then he picked some colours and I painted them pink and blue.
+But then he picked some colors and I painted them pink and blue.

 Stand Up Against Homophobia